Quick, name one of the many interesting cities in the Czech Republic!

 How to get to Brno from Prague: To get to Brno, simply hop on a 2.5 hours long bus or train ride from Prague.

-With nearly 200,000 people – a good portion of that number students – inhabit the pretty city about a 1-hour drive from the capital.
+Nearly 200,000 people – a good portion of which are students – inhabit the pretty city about a 1-hour drive from the capital.
 Well-known as home to the Pilsner Urquell brewery, Pilsen was also the cradle of puppeteering in Czech Republic.
 A tradition that has been added to UNESCO’s World Heritage List.
 Fancy getting up close and personal with the craft?
 Then check out the super impressive puppet museum.

 - Pilsen Brewery